andyakrn/COVID_19/README.md

 # In Progress

-When more data becomes available, we will implement a simple model that predicts one's probabblity of survival using demographic features (e.g., age, gender).
+When more data becomes available, we will implement a simple model that predicts one's probablity of survival using demographic features (e.g., age, gender).